 Moissanite is a naturally occurring stone of silicon carbide.
 It was originally discovered by the French chemist Henri Moissan in 1893.
 Moissanite is used as an engagement ring gemstone because of its incredible durability and sparkle.
 While moissanite exists naturally in the earth, it is so rare that most are created in a lab to produce pieces large enough to cut into gemstones.
 When cut and faceted, moissanite is by definition, the most brilliant gem in the world (this refers to light refraction and sparkle).

 Moissanite tops the scales with a great amount of brilliance and fire, which refer to the stone’s brightness and sparkle.
 Moissanite is more brilliant than any other gemstone, ranging from 2.65-2.69.
 And its fire dispersion is over 4x greater than any other popular gemstone.
 For hardness, moissanite comes second only to the diamond.
 In addition, moissanite’s durability is excellent, meaning it will survive daily wear and tear.

 Why Moissanite Rings?

 If you have recently been in the market for a ring, you have probably run across the term “conflict-free”.
 But you may be asking yourself what that means exactly.
-In short, the African diamond-mining industry has, in recent history, been highly corrupt This corruption has caused civil wars, violence, worker exploitation, and environmental degradation.
+In short, the African diamond-mining industry has, in recent history, been highly corrupt.
+This corruption has caused civil wars, violence, worker exploitation, and environmental degradation.
 The conflict is very extensive and ever evolving.
-The purpose of this blog is to inform you about moissanite, rather than turning you away from the diamond industry.
-So, I’ll spare you the politics and details, and let you do some research for yourself if you choose.
+But the purpose of this article is to inform you about moissanite, rather than turning you away from the diamond industry.
+So, I’ll spare you the politics and details, and let you do some research for yourself, if you choose.

 Is it acceptable as an engagement ring?